gsu-swe-s2019-group-1/project/deploy/README.md

 This project uses NGINX as the web server.
 Install it using `sudo apt install nginx`.

-Copy `default-site` into `/etc/nginx/sites-enabled/`, replacing the existing file.
+Copy `default` into `/etc/nginx/sites-enabled/`, replacing the existing file.

 ### Service